Jeffrey B. Cornelius, Professor

 The Electrical Engineering major focuses primarily on areas like Applied Electromagnetics, Power and Energy Systems, Signal and Image Processing, Wireless Communications, and Unmanned Systems.
 The required curriculum includes the fundamentals for each of these areas and provides an opportunity for additional learning experiences with technical electives and a major design experience.

-The Chemical Engineering major is prepared to work in the chemical industry to convert basic raw materials into a variety of products, and deals with the design and operation of plants and equipment.
+The Chemical Engineering major prepares students to work in the chemical industry to convert basic raw materials into a variety of products, and deals with the design and operation of plants and equipment.
 These core principles build on the fundamentals of physical sciences and mathematics.
 A chemical engineer applies and uses principles of chemical engineering in any of its practical applications which include design, manufacture and operation of plants and machinery in industrial chemical (machines used to extract or convert industrial chemicals — example, crude oil) and related processes.
 This major in recent development has expanded to focus on new technologies such as fuel cells, hydrogen power and nanotechnology.

 A fairly new program but on the rise, Petroleum Engineering majors are provided the knowledge to research and also develop the latest technologies for discovery, exploration, drilling and production of the oil and gas fields to produce future energy.
 Due to recent discoveries and development of the unconventional resources, this program is strategically important to our developing world in terms of educating practical and hands-on engineers who can work in the field to meet the necessary requirements and demands.